Connecticut, with our Parish.

 Mandatory Preparation Class

-One mandatory preparation class is held for parents and godparents the second Friday of the month prior to the baptismal date: Check the following link for the scheduled classes
+It is strictly necessary for parents and godparents to attend a course the fourth Friday of the month prior to the baptismal date, but to participate, online registration is mandatory.
+Check the following link for the scheduled classes.

 During this session, a Catechist will prepare those involved for the ceremony as well as educate on church teaching about the sacrament.
 Due to the monthly frequency, we are unable to make any alternate arrangements to administer classes/baptisms.